echojc/metarest/README.md

 --------
 Use Scala macros to generate your RESTy models

+This is a forked version which generates spray-json formatters.

 Let's say you have the following `User` model in your business layer:

 ```scala